Cydonyan/Manga2Djvu/README.md

 # Manga2Djvu

-A handy-dandy python script to convert chapters downloaded from mangalib.me to a single DJVU book
+A handy-dandy python script to convert chapters downloaded[^1] from mangalib.me to a single DJVU book

 ***LINUX ONLY***